karthi-21/karthi-21/README.md

 -->
 - My name is Karthikeyan (கார்த்திகேயன்), in short (karthi)
 - Pronouns: kar-thick-ayen 🤔
-- 🔭 I’m currently working on MEAN stack.
+- 🔭 I’m currently working on Python-Django.
-- 🌱 I’m currently learning blockchain.
+- 🌱 I’m currently learning ML and AI.
 - 💬 Have a question, u know how to reach me....

 ### How to reach me: